FreeLikeGNU/mobs_goblins/README.md

 This mod adds several Goblins to Minetest that should spawn near ore deposits or lairs underground.

-* Goblins dig caves, destroy torches, create lairs and some are aggressive.
+* Goblins dig caves, destroy torches, create lairs, set traps and some are aggressive.

 License of Media Files:
 ---------------------------------------